 Visit the Sanctuary of Our Lady of Montallegro

 Once serving as a shelter for pilgrims, this Sanctuary of Our Lady of Montallegro is an iconic historical structure.
-It is situated atop an inland hill at Rapallo.
-The ambiance of the structure is scenic and breathtaking indeed.
+It is atop an inland hill at Rapallo.
+The ambiance of the location is scenic and breathtaking, indeed.